d12frosted/elpa-mirror/nongnu/org-mime-readme.txt

   styles are rendered correctly they must be included in the actual body of the elements to which they apply.

-  The `org-mime-html-hook' allows for the insertion of these important CSS elements into the resulting HTML before mime encoding.
-The following are some possible uses of this hook.

   For those who use color themes with Dark backgrounds it is useful to set a dark background for all exported code blocks and example regions.
 This can be accomplished with the following,